Aahil13/The-JS-Guide/docs/Control-flow.md

    } while (x <= 3);
    ```

-3. Break and continue statements: The `break` statement terminates or **breaks** the current loop while the `continue` statement skips the current iteration of loop, and **continues** to the next one.
+3. Break and continue statements: The `break` statement terminates or **breaks** the current loop, while the `continue` statement will skip the current iteration of the loop and **continues** to the next one.

    **Syntax:**